 Evolutionary dynamics of invasion

 While working as a lab manager and technician in the Stinson lab at UMass Amherst, I collaborated on ongoing projects aiming to understand how the invasive plant garlic mustard (Alliaria petiolata) expands into novel habitat types.
 Specifically, my work focused on testing for environmental effects on trait expression, variation in natural selection across habitat types, and whether phenotypic plasticity and/or local adaptation may aid or hinder the invasion process in this species.
+We found high levels of trait plasticity as well as divergent phenotypic selection regimes across habitat types; however, interestingly, we found no evidence of either local adaptation or of adaptive plasticity.
+Instead, we posit that environmental heterogeneity and dispersal patterns across habitat types may influence incursion patterns in these populations.

 Genetics and physiology of abiotic stress tolerance

-My undergraduate thesis in the Dalton lab at Reed College focused on understanding the role of antioxidant-associated enzymes in the ability of plants to withstand abiotic stresses such as drought and high light exposure.
+My undergraduate thesis in the Dalton lab at Reed College focused on investigating the role of antioxidant-associated enzymes in the ability of plants to withstand abiotic stresses such as drought and high light exposure.
 I utilized transgenic tools in the Populus model system to determine whether up-regulation of such enzymes enhanced stress tolerance.